Cape Town International Airport turbulence forecast

 Southern Hemisphere winter (June–August) is when the subtropical jet strengthens, and that's when long-haul CAT is most likely.
 Southern summer (December–February) is the main convective window.

-Get a real-time turbulence forecast for any scheduled flight out of Cape Town International Airport, with live wind, jet-stream analysis and pilot reports.
+Get a live turbulence forecast for any flight out of Cape Town International Airport — departure airport already filled in.
+Free, no signup.

 We combine live NOAA Aviation Weather Center data (PIREPs, SIGMETs, AIRMETs) with physics-based Ellrod and Richardson-number calculations derived from Open-Meteo pressure-level wind and temperature data.
 If a source is unavailable for a waypoint we show an em dash rather than invent a number.